Skip to main content

 The department has developed a highly competitive, highly sought training program in critical care medicine which permits candidates to train in pulmonary medicine, infectious diseases, or cardiology as a second subspecialty.
 The program is led by master teachers who also lead a regional training consortium that takes advantage of the best regional faculty to train ACGME fellows.
 Its fellowship alumni have leadership positions at academic medical centers across the U.S., as well as leadership roles in professional societies.

-Dr. Masur is the founding editor of the NIH-CDC-IDSA Guidelines for Management of Opportunistic Infections in Adults and Adolescents with HIV Infections, Past President, Infectious Diseases Society of America and Senior Associate Editor of Critical Care Medicine.
-He is the chair of the IDSA Sepsis Task Force and Co-Chair of the NIH COVID-19 Treatment Guideline and the recipient of the 2020 HHS Hubert Humphrey Award for Service to America.
+Dr. Masur is the founding editor of the NIH-CDC-IDSA Guidelines for Management of Opportunistic Infections in Adults and Adolescents with HIV Infections, Past President, Infectious Diseases Society of America and former Senior Associate Editor of Critical Care Medicine.
+He is the vice chair of the IDSA Sepsis Task Force and Co-Chair of the NIH COVID-19 Treatment Guideline and the recipient of the 2020 HHS Hubert Humphrey Award for Service to America.

 He leads the District of Columbia Partnership for AIDS Progress, a unique collaboration between NIH and the DC government which has created an urban model for decreasing the impact of HIV/AIDS on underserved populations.
 The program includes the largest urban cohort study of HIV/AIDS in the U.S., and did the first U.S. trials of interferon free therapy of HCV.
 The program has expanded its focus to new approaches to opioid use disorder with funding from the NIH Office of AIDS Research and the NIH HEAL Program.